mruduljohn/SumNot/DEPLOYMENT.md

-# 🚀 Deployment Guide - YouTube to Notion Summarizer
+# 🚀 Deployment Guide - SumNot

-This guide will help you deploy the YouTube to Notion Summarizer to production using Render for both frontend and backend.
+This guide will help you deploy SumNot (YouTube to Notion Summarizer) to production using Render for both frontend and backend.

 ## 📋 Prerequisites

 1. **Notion Integration**: Create a public integration at [Notion Integrations](https://www.notion.so/my-integrations)
 2. **Render Account**: Sign up at [Render](https://render.com)
 3. **GitHub Repository**: Ensure your code is pushed to GitHub
+4. **AI API Key**: Get an API key from OpenAI, Anthropic, or Google (for video summarization)

 ## 🔧 Notion Integration Setup